Rtagi/Rtagi/README.md

 ## 📬 GET IN TOUCH

-We are open to collaborations, friends, and ambitious projects.\
+Open to collaborations, friends, and ambitious projects.\
-Mail us at\
+Mail me at\
 **rtagi@proton.me**

 <!-- FOOTER WAVE -->